Skip to content

 git push

-1. Go to the recce cloud.
-If it is your first time to login, please click the Continue with Github and authorize your github account to the Recce Cloud GitHub App. alt text alt text
+1. Visit Recce Cloud.
+If it is your first time logging in, click the Continue with Github button to authorize the Recce Cloud integration to access your GitHub account. alt text alt text

-2. Click the Install button to install Recce Cloud github app to your personal or organization account. alt text
+2. Click the Install button to install the Recce Cloud GitHub app to your personal or organization account. alt text

 python -m venv venv